ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

         <h3 class="govuk-heading-m">NDelius</h3>
         <p class="govuk-body">Not nDelius, Ndelius or Delius.
 It's the case management system in probation.</p>
         <h3 class="govuk-heading-m">NOMIS</h3>
         <p class="govuk-body">Not Nomis or nomis.
-It's an initialism and stands for the National Offender Management Information System.</p>
+It's an initialism and stands for the National Offender Management Information System.
+This is a legacy digital system that's being replacing with DPS.</p>
         <h3 class="govuk-heading-m" id="non-associations">non-associations</h3>
         <p class="govuk-body">A non-association is a record that says 2 prisoners must be kept apart.</p>
         <p class="govuk-body">Staff in some prisons may also refer to non-associations as:</p>